Ashteki/ashteki/README.md

 node server/gamenode
 ```

 There are two executable components and you'll need to configure/run both to run a local server.
 First is the lobby server and then there are game nodes.
-The default configurations assume you are running postgres locally on the default port.
 If you need to change any configurations, edit `config/default.json5` or create a `config/local.json5` configuration that overrides any desired settings.

-To download all supported languages (not needed if you're running just a test / dev server):
+### Hybrid!
+If the above docker solution works for you then that's great, but I had a few troubles with hot reloading front end changes.
+I run mongodb and redis as docker containers, and then run the node services (lobby and gamenodes) locally in windows.

 ### Running and Testing